lsaffel/BSTs3/README.md

 returns the count of the number of nodes in tree with 2 children, recursively

 getHeight(root)
 return the height of a binary tree, recursively

+findMinMaxBST(root)
+find minimum and maximum values in a binary search tree and print them